benjag/bengryphon.com/src/pages/cv.md

 <span id="sony" class="text-sm text-gray-300">March 2024-April 2024</span>

 You may not know this, but Sony has a highly successful ISP business in Japan.
-I was hired to lead the planning, execution, and delivery of front-end software for a bringing a new, bringing a premium fiber-to-the-home internet service to the US market.
+I was hired to lead the planning, execution, and delivery of front-end software for a new, "premium fiber-to-the-home internet service".
+Can't say more per the terms of my NDA, but it was really cool!
+I'm bummed it was so short-lived.

 Unfortunately, due to changing strategy at the executive level, this project was cancelled shortly after I started.
 Still proud of what I was able to accomplish!